z5259552/infs2605/README.md

 5. Now you are in a folder with items `bin`, `bundle`, `conf`, ... `man`, `release`.
 Open the folder called `jmods`.
 You will now see that it contains a lot of files that all end with the file extension `.jmod`.

 6. Go to https://gluonhq.com/products/javafx/ and download the "Product" called **JavaFX Windows jmods**.
-You will get a ZIP file - extract it by double-clicking it.
+You will get a ZIP file - extract it.
 You can see it contains 7 files that end with the file extension `.jmod`.
 Copy this into the folder from step 5.

 7. Clone this repository and open it in NetBeans 11.
 You will see that it compiles to a working JavaFX app.